xfince/content-ai-project/README.md

 ## 1. System Design and Architecture

 **System Overview:**
 This project focuses on content generation and moderation to address inappropriate and low-quality content.
-It is designed with a modular architecture to handle text generation using Generative AI and content moderation using NLP techniques.
+It is designed with a modular architecture to handle text generation using Gemini AI and content moderation using NLP techniques.

 **Architecture:**